- 24/7 Free Consultation: (888) 424-5757 Tap Here To Call Us

 Hypoxic-Ischemic Encephalopathy (HIE)

-When the baby’s brain does not receive enough oxygen, brain cells begin to die, potentially leading to long-term disabilities such as cerebral palsy, developmental delays, or cognitive impairments.
+When the baby’s brain does not receive enough oxygen, brain cells begin to die, potentially leading to long-term disabilities such as CP, developmental delays, or cognitive impairments.
 In some cases, immediate medical treatment, including therapeutic hypothermia, can reduce brain damage, but many children with HIE require lifelong care.

 Establishing a Breach of the Standard of Care